tsunami416604/azure-docs.hu-hu/articles/synapse-analytics/sql-data-warehouse/resource-classes-for-workload-management.md

 - DBCC

 <!--
-Removed as these two are not confirmed / supported under SQL DW
+Removed as these two are not confirmed / supported under Azure Synapse Analytics
 - CREATE REMOTE TABLE AS SELECT
 - CREATE EXTERNAL TABLE AS SELECT
 - REDISTRIBUTE